The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-This sharp increase in the higher-order structure of knowledge networks over time is especially interesting when contrasted with the much more tempered growth of higher-order structure in the associated collaboration networks for these fields over the same time period.
-Figure \ref{figure:BettiLog10CategoryDynamicsCollab3yr} shows scientists and technologists are increasingly forming higher-order collections of collaborative groups across fields, but the growth in collaboration patterns does not match the growth in the complexity of knowledge produced by these collaborations.
-At the subcategory level, Figure \ref{figure:BettiLog10SubcategoryDynamicsCollab3yr} reinforces this observation, showing many fields have only recently seen emergence in structure in $\beta_2$ and $\beta_3$.
-Interestingly, the number of connected groups of researchers ($\beta_0$) appears to be stable or increasing slightly over time.
-This is in contrast to the generally declining number of connected knowledge areas observed in the knowledge networks (Figure \ref{figure:BettiLog10CategoryDynamics}).
-These results beg the question as to what extent scientific and technological innovation may be bottlenecked by a lack of complexity in collaborative networks.
+The sharp increase in higher-order structure is interesting when contrasted with the more tempered growth in the corresponding collaboration networks over the same period.
+Figure \ref{figure:BettiLog10CategoryDynamicsCollab3yr} shows that across fields, scientists and technologists are increasingly forming higher-order collections of collaborative groups, but these changing collaboration patterns do not map closely to changes in the topology of knowledge.
+At the subcategory level, Figure \ref{figure:BettiLog10SubcategoryDynamicsCollab3yr} reinforces this observation, showing that many fields have only recently seen increases in $\beta_2$ and $\beta_3$.
+The number of connected groups of researchers ($\beta_0$) appears to be stable or increasing slightly over time.
+This is in contrast to the generally declining number of connected components observed in the knowledge networks (Figure \ref{figure:BettiLog10CategoryDynamics}).

-To ensure the above historical trends are not a feature of the knowledge network construction itself or whether all two-mode networks of this size show these dynamics, we repeated these historical analyses on a completely different source of knowledge networks constructed via question category tags across a number of Stack Exchange sites.
-Notably, we observe a slight upward trend in complexity over time, but this growth in complexity is much slower than that of the science and technology networks presented above.
-See the Supplemental Materials for more information.
+To ensure the above historical trends are not a feature of the knowledge network construction itself or whether all two-mode networks of this size show these dynamics, we repeated these analyses on a completely different source of knowledge networks constructed via question category tags across a number of Stack Exchange sites.
+Notably, we observe a slight upward trend in higher-dimensional holes over time, but this growth is much slower than that of the science and technology networks presented above.
+See the supplementary Section \ref{sec:additional_knowledge_networks} for more information.
 We also compared the homological distributions the knowledge networks to those of three random graph models of equivalent size across a range of parameters (Section \ref{sec:random_comparison}).
 The results of this analysis, displayed in Figure \ref{figure:RandomNetworkKnowledgeMatch}, indicate that the structure of the knowledge networks studied in this work are non-random and are not easily described by simple construction rules like small-worldness \citep{watts1998collective} or preferential attachment \citep{barabasi1999emergence}.

-\subsection{Diverging Topologies}
+\subsection{Diverging topologies}